 But, back to our story.

-You probably know about TPO antibodies because they are the antibodies which your body creates which help destroy your own thyroid gland if you have Hashimoto’s thyroiditis.
+You probably know about TPO antibodies because they are the antibodies that your body creates that help destroy your own thyroid gland if you have Hashimoto’s thyroiditis.

 If you have Hashimoto’s then you’ve probably had your blood tested and you’ve seen that these antibodies were elevated.

 If you also tested blood levels of Neu 5 Gc you would find that those are most likely ALSO elevated.

 The connection between TPO antibodies and Neu 5gc antibodies is important because of the point that I just mentioned previously:

 Humans don’t make this product which means the main way that we get it in our bodies is through to be through the consumption of animal-based products.

 We can extrapolate further and ask this question: